The Murder in Colchester Gaol

 prisoners free.
 Accepting an invitation from Lady Otley to serve as her

-loved, and discovers even more disconcerting details about Sybilla.
-Then, just
+and discovers even more disconcerting details about Sybilla.
+Then, just as

-as Alison begins to make progress, a second murder puts her in mortal danger
+Alison begins to make progress, a second murder puts her in mortal danger from

 "The